LeaVerou/lea.verou.me/2023/going-lean/index.md

 </figcaption>
 </figure>

+### Licensing

 Note that **a public repo is not automatically open source**.
-So far, I have not added a license, as I’m contemplating options.
-This is not as simple as licensing a library, as there are multiple components to it:
-(a) the website code (b) the content and images \(c) the design As with most of my code, I’d be happy for the code here to be MIT-licensed.
-When it comes to content and images, I feel some kind of Creative Commons Attribution license would be most appropriate (CC-BY?
-CC-BY-SA?).
-But when it comes to the design, I’m not sure I want to license it at all.
+As you know, I have a long track record of open sourcing my code.
+I love seeing people learning from it, using it in their own projects, and blogging about what they’ve learned.
+So, [MIT-licensing](https://opensource.org/licenses/MIT) the **code** part of this website is a no-brainer.
+[CC-BY](https://creativecommons.org/licenses/by/4.0/) also seems like a no-brainer for **content**, because, why not?

+Where it gets tricky is the **design**.
+I’m well aware that neither my logo nor the visual style of this website would win any design awards;
+I haven’t worked as a graphic designer for many years, and it shows.
-It may be far from perfect, but it’s part of my own personal brand, which by definition needs to be unique.
+However, it’s something I feel is very personal to me, my own personal brand, which by definition needs to be unique.
-I would find it unsettling if someone else used the exact same design, in the same way that I would find it unsettling to walk into a house that looks exactly like mine.
+Seeing another website with the same logo and/or visual style would feel just as unsettling as walking into a house that looks exactly like mine.
-So, adding a license will need to wait until I can figure out how to can license all three separately.
+I’m speaking from experience: I’ve had my logo and design copied many times, and it always felt like a violation.

+I’m not sure how to express this distinction in a GitHub `LICENSE` file, so I haven’t yet added one, but I did try to outline it in the [Credits & Making Of](/credits/#licensing) page.

+It’s still difficult to draw the line precisely, especially when it comes to CSS code.
+I’m basically happy for people to copy as much of my CSS code as they want (following [MIT license](https://opensource.org/licenses/MIT) rules), as long as the end result doesn’t scream "Lea Verou" to anyone who has seen this site.
+*But how on Earth do you express that?* 🤔

 ## Migrating content to Markdown